- Residents' handbook

 We do not recommend that you withhold payment of your service charge.Contact us

 First Tier Property Chamber

-If you are not happy with our response, however, you do have the right to go to the First Tier Property Chamber, an independent panel of professionals with expertise in handling leasehold disagreements (there is a fee for this, currently up to £500, but you can apply yourself or in a group with other leaseholders).
+If you are not happy with our response, however, you do have the right to go to the First Tier Property Chamber, an independent panel of professionals with expertise in handling leasehold disagreements (there is a fee for this but you can apply yourself or in a group with other leaseholders).

 For more information and advice contact:

 - The Leasehold Advisory Service (LEASE), which offers free legal advice on your lease